Boston Scientific: 2010–2020

+2021–present

 In January 2021, Boston announced it would acquire Minneapolis-based Preventice Solutions, Inc., and its portfolio of mobile cardiac health solutions for up to $1.2 billion.
-In March, the business announced it would acquire Lumenis Ltd. for $1 billion from an affiliate of Baring Private Equity Asia, who, in 2019, had acquired it from XIO Group.
-In June, the company announced it would acquire the 73% of Farapulse, Inc., it did not already own, for $295 million.
+In March, the business announced it would acquire the surgical business part of Lumenis Ltd. for $1 billion from an affiliate of Baring Private Equity Asia, who, in 2019, had acquired Lumenis from XIO Group.
+In June, the company announced it would acquire Farapulse, Inc., in a $295 million transaction to purchase the remaining 73% it didn't already own.
 Farapulse was a University of Iowa startup.
-The deal complimented Boston Scientific's existing electrophysiology portfolio.
 In September, the business announced it would acquire Devoro Medical, Inc., and its blood clot capturing technology.
 Boston Scientific had been a strategic investor in Devoro since 2019.
 In October, the company announced it would acquire Baylis Medical Company Inc. for $1.75 billion, expanding its electrophysiology and heart product portfolios (see Frank Baylis).

-In June 2022, the business announced it would acquire M.I.Tech Co., Ltd., of South Korea, for around $230 million.
+In June 2022, the Boston Scientific announced it would acquire M.I.Tech Co., Ltd., of South Korea, for around $230 million.
 The deal was cancelled in May 2023 citing regulatory hurdles.
 In August, Boston announced it would acquire Obsidio, Inc.

 In June 2022, Boston Scientific announced that it would invest $62.5 million in a manufacturing and supply chain facility in Johns Creek, Georgia, a suburb of Atlanta.

 In September 2023, Boston Scientific acquired Relievant Medsystems, Inc. for an upfront cash payment of $850 million and undisclosed additional contingent payments based on sales performance over the next three years.

 In January 2024, the company announced it would acquire Axonics, Inc. for $3.7 billion.

+In January 2026, Boston Scientific announced it would acquire Penumbra in a ~$15 billion cash and stock deal.
+The deal was expected to close by yearend.

+In August 2026, the company was unable to process shipments due to a hack.

+Corporate governance

+Michael F. Mahoney is the current Boston Scientific chairman and chief executive officer.